About the survey

 An organisation called Picker is running the survey.
 Picker is a healthcare research charity and has lots of experience in running patient surveys.
-Picker have been asked to run the survey by NHS England and NHS Improvement who lead the National Health Service (NHS) in England.
+Picker have been asked to run the survey by NHS England who lead the National Health Service (NHS) in England.

 Why is the survey being done?